sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 This section lists all the shaders installed by you or the ReShade Installer.

-It is worth noting that your `Technique List` will likely not look like the image above, as its size can vary depending on the chosen preset and the shader repositories you've installed.
+Keep in mind, that your `Technique List` may not match the image above.
+Its size can change based on the preset you choose and the shader repositories you install.

 </details>